swhitefi/Comparative_Genomics/day1_afternoon/README.md

 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 A visual visualization of all these various output helps in making some significant decisions and inferences about your entire analysis.
 There are wide a wide variety of visualization tools out there that you can choose for this purpose.
-Lets go ahead and use IGV- Integrative Genomics Viewer for viewing BAM and vcf files.
+Lets go ahead and use IGV- Integrative Genomics Viewer(developed by Broad Institute) for viewing BAM and vcf files.

 > Required Input files: KPNIH1 reference fasta and genbank file, Rush_KPC_266__aln_marked.bam and Rush_KPC_266__aln_marked.bai, Rush_KPC_266__aln_mpileup_raw.vcf/Rush_KPC_266__filter_onlysnp.recode.vcf/Rush_KPC_266__filter_gatk_ann.vcf